BoilerBookClub/club-library/README.md

 # Club Library

-A backend application built in Rust to hold logic for the club library.
+A backend application built in Rust to hold logic for the Boiler Book Club library.
 Previously this was done purely through a google sheet, but this will enable more accessible methods to be built.
 Currently, only basic features such as adding, borrowing, and returning are being prioritized.
-The project will hopefully encompass all the functions that a true library has, such as holds and renewals, in the future.
+The project will hopefully encompass all the functions that a real library has, such as holds and renewals, in the future.

 ## Installation

 > To run the application with the club library you must have access to the boilerbookclub@gmail.com account.
 Otherwise, you will have to modify the spreadsheet ID used in `src/db/sheet.rs` and supply your own.
+You can find a template for the spreadsheet [here](https://docs.google.com/spreadsheets/d/1zr16x_9DHDppHz_tXc_1W8a4QVUJyUR2r_BO5be-beU/edit?usp=sharing).

 1. Install Rust through [rustup](https://rustup.rs)
+2. Clone this repository
-2. Create a `credentials.json` file in the top level `club-library/` directory.
+3. Create a `credentials.json` file in the top level `club-library/` directory.
 Populate it with the following tokens:

 ## Usage